lzell/AIProxySwift/Examples/README.md

 #### About

 AIColorPalette generates a color palette from a photo in your camera roll.
+This project uses [AIProxy](https://www.aiproxy.pro) to secure your OpenAI key.

 #### Features demonstrated